 How to Visit Your Hometown

 My trick: I only tell about five people that I’m in town.
 Because in my experience, no matter how long I visit for, it’s never enough time.
-The first time I looked for cheap flights to fly home after a couple of years of travelling full-time, I went for six weeks, thinking it was sufficient time to see anybody and everybody – including former business acquaintances and casual friends.
+The first time I flew home after a couple of years of travelling full-time, I went for six weeks, thinking it was sufficient time to see anybody and everybody – including former business acquaintances and casual friends.

 I was run off my feet, and I departed having barely seen the people who are really important in my life – my family and lifelong friends.
 It wasn’t fair to them, nor to me (who needed a vacation to recover from my hometown “vacation”).